Core Idea

 - A measurement of concentration of critical, irreplaceable knowledge

-- Bus factor = 1: One person holds critical knowledge — total single point of failure
+- Bus factor = 1: Single point of failure — one person holds critical knowledge

-- Bus factor = 2: Still fragile — simultaneous vacation, illness, or resignation can cripple delivery
+- Bus factor = 2: Still fragile — simultaneous vacation or illness can cripple delivery

 - Bus factor ≥ 3–4: More resilient — knowledge is spread enough to survive normal team churn